Ever thought of a world without a language?

 The following facts about Swahili/Kiswahili are important to note:

 - SWAHILI is a community (the users) while KISWAHILI is a language.
 This is entirely dependent on the speakers.

 - It is a mixture of languages.
 Not only is it predominantly a mixture of Bantu and Arabic languages, but it also includes words from English and Portuguese.

 - The language originates from East African countries mainly due to the trade that took place between the Arabic nations, Coastal Africans, and the Europeans.

 - Kiswahili is a language spoken widely across Africa by approximately 90 million speakers.
 It is still on the rise, especially in Africa.

-- It is a national language in Kenya, Tanzania, Democratic Republic of Congo, and Uganda.
+- It is a national language in Kenya, Tanzania, the Democratic Republic of Congo, and Uganda.

-- The language has dynamics which include the following:
+- The language has dynamics that include the following:

 It has five vowel phonemes:- /a/, /∑/, /i/, /ↄ/ and /u/